alex-berk/cypress-visual-eval/README.md

       visualEvalPlugin(on, config, {
         provider: 'claude',          // 'claude' | 'openai' | 'gemini'
         baselineDir: 'cypress/baseline', // optional, this is the default
-        pixelDiffThreshold: 100, // number of pixel for acceptable diff, default is 0
         promptPath: 'cypress/prompts/visual-eval.md', // optional custom prompt file })
     }